Liamhbradley11/NoteTaker/README.md

   Please contact me via email:
   * <liamhbradley11@gmail.com>

-  You can also find more of my work at my
+  You can also find more of my work on my
   * [Github](https://github.com/liamhbradley11) account